devicehive/esp8266-firmware/COMMANDS.md

 *Parameters*:
 Can be empty, all channels will be sent in this case.
-JSON with a set of key-value pairs.
-Where key is pin number and value is one of the following:
+JSON with a set of key-value pairs, where key is pin number and value is one of the following:
 "read" - read channel current value

 *Example*: